Skykomish News Investigative Report

 Traffic from Monroe to Stevens Pass Ski Area, to Leavenworth and beyond has always been a sticky wicket due to frequent traffic congestion, backups and weather.

 Over the decades population density along U.S. Highway 2’s Sky Valley has grown and traffic lights and speed restrictions have sprouted along with it.
 The addition of each traffic light, speed or other restriction causes a serial traffic reaction that further slows traffic, adds to stoppages, jams, delays and increases travel times.

 Funding doesn’t exist to provide long term solutions, so the Washington State Department of Transportation (WSDOT) must give careful consideration to each request for changes in highway signalling or speed.
-What used to be a 45 minute drive to or from the ski pass can easily become, for some, a two hour journey even in good weather.
+What used to be a 45 minute drive to or from the Stevens Pass Area Ski can easily become, for some, a two hour journey even in good weather.